Borregaard ASA: Mandatory notification of trade – primary insider, exercise of stock options, purchase and sale of shares

 f) Place of the transaction: Outside a trading venue

-After the transactions, Ole Gunnar Jakobsen owns 32,069 shares and holds 65,000 stock options in Borregaard.
+After the transactions, Tom Erik Foss-Jacobsen owns 29,321 shares and holds 82,000 stock options in Borregaard.

 Borregaard ASA